ig3/srf/README.md

 The percentage of 'correct' responses (not 'Again') is a factor in determining the intervals of cards.
 The percentCorrectTarget is the target percentage of 'correct' responses.
-The interval and due date of cards are adjusted according to the difference between the percent correct and this target, multiplied by percentCorrectSensitivity.
+The interval and due date of cards are adjusted according to the difference between the Percent Correct and this target, multiplied by percentCorrectSensitivity.

 #### percentCorrectSensitivity

 default: 0.0001

-This determines the sensitivity to the difference between percent correct and percentCorrectTarget, when adjusting the interval and due date of learning and mature cards.
+This determines the sensitivity to the difference between Percent Correct and percentCorrectTarget, when adjusting the interval and due date of learning and mature cards.